kiwiguard/nynas_fardtjanst/README.md

 ## Automated tasks are:
 * Concatenating CSS files into one single .css-file and minimizing files for faster loading.
 Added sourcemaps for tracking.
+* Concatenating SASS files into one single .css-file and minimizing files for faster loading.
+Added sourcemaps for tracking.
 * Concatenating JavaScript files into one single .js-file and minimizing files for faster loading.
 Added sourcemaps for tracking.
 * Compressing images from 'src/image'-folder.
 Creating smaller filesizes for faster loading.
 * Browsersync - realtime updates of changes to project during development.
 Displays in browser.